reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 Here we have two example test cases.

-The first one is about finding a city via the `CityService`.
-Therefore, we create an instance of `City`.
-This city is the object which we expect to be returned from the `CityService`.
-Now we have to advise the repository to return that value, if and only if the declared ID has been provided.
+The first one (`find()`) is about finding a city via the `CityService`.
+We create an instance of `City` as the object which we expect to be returned from the `CityService`.
+Now we have to advise the repository to return that value if - and only if - the declared ID has been provided.

-Since `cityRepository` is a Mockito mock, we can declare its behaviour with `Mockito.when()`.
+Since `cityRepository` is a Mockito mock, we can declare its behavior with `Mockito.when()`.
 Now we can call the `find()` method on the service, which will return an instance of `City`.

-Having the expected and th actually returned `City` objects, we can create a corresponding assertion.
+Having the expected and the actually returned `City` objects, we can assert that they have the same field values.

 In case a method has no return value (like `cityService.delete()` in the code example), we can't create an assertion on the return value.
-Here Mockito's spy features comes into play.
+Here Mockito's spy features come into play.

 We can query the test double and ask if a method was called with the expected parameter.
 This is what `Mockito.verify()` does.

-**These two features - mocking return values and verifying method calls on test doubles - give us a huge possibility to create various simple test cases**.
-Also, the shown examples can be used for test driven development and regression tests.
+**These two features - mocking return values and verifying method calls on test doubles - give us great power to create various simple test cases**.
+Also, the shown examples can be used for test-driven development and regression tests.
 Mockito fits both needs!

 ## How to Create Mocks with Mockito